Ryvenay/AFP2/doc/functional_specification.md

 # 3. Standards & Laws

 ## General Standards:
+Application must meet the following general standards:

+- Must be easily understandable and easy to use for the customers.
+- Must function in a logical manner for the users.
+- Must use the industry best practices.
+- Must use styles that are consistent throughout the application and within the associated Web site, including:
+- Error messages must appear in a consistent location and style.
+- Form controls that are not available must be hidden.

 ## Browser requirements:
 Web application must function and display properly in the following browser versions: